 The partnership of councils, business and academia will work together, and with partners and local communities, to grow and share prosperity and improve quality of life for the people of Greater Cambridge, now and in the future.

-The five partners are:
+The four partners are:

 It is the largest of several City Deal programmes taking place in the UK and brings key partners together to work with communities, businesses and industry leaders to support the continued growth of one of the world’s leading tourism and business destinations.

 To unleash a second wave of the ‘Cambridge Phenomenon’, securing sustainable economic growth and quality of life for the people of Cambridge and South Cambridgeshire.

 The Greater Cambridge city region has achieved growth and success on an international scale, with an enviable status as a global hub of technology and innovation.

 With the University of Cambridge at its heart, Greater Cambridge is a world-leading centre for research, innovation and technology which has led to the ‘Cambridge Phenomenon’ – a unique ecosystem of bright minds, commerce and local investment.

 The inward investment, brought by the ‘Cambridge Phenomenon’, has created jobs and prosperity in Greater Cambridge.

 Lives of millions of people around the world have been transformed through innovations originating from Cambridge, from cancer treating drugs to smart phones.